 Switzerland has a thriving second-hand market and buying unwanted restaurant vouchers is the perfect way to score cheaper dining experiences.
 Online flea markets and auctions like Ricardo, Tutti, Ebay and Anibis provide prime hunting grounds for deal-hungry gourmets.

 Although the restaurant selection can be a bit of a hit-and-miss, it’s worth keeping tabs on voucher sales because unused vouchers typically sell for around 50%-60% of their face value.
 What’s more, there is nothing to stop you from bargaining for a better deal.
 Because many of those selling unwanted vouchers received them as gifts or loyalty rewards, they are often happy enough to get something for them rather than holding onto them until they expire.

 5. Check into discounts on takeaways

-In Switzerland, the VAT rate you pay at sit-down restaurants is much higher than the VAT you pay for takeaways (these benefit from the same low VAT as a supermarket deli).
+In Switzerland, the VAT rate you pay at sit-down restaurants is much higher than the VAT you pay for takeaways (these benefit from the same low VAT as grocery stores).
 If you are ordering food from a restaurant to go, ask them if they offer a discount on takeaways.